Arsenal Training Centre: History and development

 Richard Marshall and Dearle & Henderson designed the training ground and its facilities.
 Wenger was "heavily involved" in the process – “even down to the kitchens” and shared ideas from his time as Nagoya Grampus manager, when the club itself was building its own training centre.
 As part of a fact-finding mission, club representatives visited other training facilities around Europe, such as Bayern Munich and Auxerre.
 Arsenal's physiotherapist Gary Lewin and fitness coach Tony Colbert were involved in their respective areas.
 The project, transforming a 140-acre site, was completed in 45 weeks at a cost of £10 million.
 Arsenal financed this through the transfer of Nicolas Anelka to Real Madrid for £22.5 million in August 1999.

 The Arsenal Training Centre was opened by Sports Minister Kate Hoey on 11 October 1999.
 Chairman Peter Hill-Wood described it as “simply superb”, while Wenger felt it acted as a "big attraction" for players to come to Arsenal.
 Unlike before, the training centre was open to the first team squad and youth teams for training simultaneously, which in Wenger's words gave Arsenal a “stronger feeling of togetherness”.
-The club have since expanded the training centre to include a press briefing building, as well as an indoor pitch facility.
+The club have since expanded the training centre to include a press briefing building and indoor pitches.
 During development work in August 2006, an artillery shell was found near the site which led to the surrounding area being evacuated.
+In February 2024, Arsenal announced the club sold the naming rights of the centre to Dubai-based real estate company Sobha: it has since become known as the Sobha Realty Training Centre.